imagej/imagej.github.io/_pages/plugins/snt/manual.md

 ![](/media/SNT-auto-tracing.png "fig:SNT-auto-tracing.png") **Enable A\* search algorithm** By default, SNT uses the {% include wikipedia title="A* search algorithm" text="A* search" %} to automatically trace paths between two manually selected points.
 To manually place nodes in a path, toggle this feature off.
 Note that it is also possible to enable other algorithms through the installation of SNT add-ons.
 See [Tubular Geodesics](/plugins/snt/tubular-geodesics) for details.

-**Hessian-based analysis** (Toggling shortcut: {% include key content='H' %}) A quick way to improve the quality and efficiency of the pathfinding is to enable this feature, in which paths are computed after filtering the image for tube-like structures.
+**Hessian-based analysis** (Toggling shortcut: {% include key key='H' %}) A quick way to improve the quality and efficiency of the pathfinding is to enable this feature, in which paths are computed after filtering the image for tube-like structures.
 Upon such filtering, SNT will use a measure of [Tubeness](/plugins/tubeness) at each point of the image to define the best path through it, based on eigenvalues and eigenvectors of the {% include wikipedia title="Hessian matrix" %}.
 The later can be used to infer the likelihood that a point in the image belongs to a tube-like structure.
 This concept is also known as *vesselness* or *neuriteness*.

 **Hessian options** (Specified in the *gear* drop-down menu) may be chosen *Manually* (if you already have a quantitative understanding of the image) or *Visually* (generally more intuitive).
 Hessian analysis requires two parameters to be specified: